V-Sekai/manuals/changelog/2024/20241102-changelog.md

 - 🚧 [ifiregames.itch.io/godot-motion-matching](https://ifiregames.itch.io/godot-motion-matching)
 - 🧪 [V-Sekai/world-editor](https://github.com/V-Sekai/world-editor)
 - 🚀 [Ughuuu/gdextension-to-module](https://github.com/Ughuuu/gdextension-to-module)
 - 🚀 Walk the Dog is a vector-quantized periodic autoencoder.
-Walk the Dog is now MIT-licensed opensource.
+Walk the Dog is now MIT-licensed open source.
 It learns a disconnected 1D phase manifold that aligns motion regardless of morphologies while requiring no paired data or any joint correspondence [PeizhuoLi/walk-the-dog](https://github.com/PeizhuoLi/walk-the-dog)
-- 🚀 Submitted an update to Godot-VRM version 2.1.0 which finally adds much-needed support for Godot 4.3 SkeletonModifier3D, an import (or runtime) option to adjust head hiding method, and several bugfixes.
-It will be released on the asset library when approved, likely next week, but can be downloaded from github.
+- 🚀 Submitted an update to Godot-VRM version 2.1.0, which finally adds much-needed support for Godot 4.3 SkeletonModifier3D, an import (or runtime) option to adjust the head hiding method, and several bugfixes.
+It will be released on the asset library when approved, likely next week, but it can be downloaded from GitHub.
-  - Known issues: Node constraints are still imported incorrectly due to not adjusting for rotated bones during retargeting.
-Newer VRM features such as vrma animation are not yet supported.
+  Known issues: Node constraints are still imported incorrectly because they are not adjusted for rotated bones during retargeting.
+Newer VRM features, such as VRMA animation, are not yet supported.

 ## [Unreleased]